dandean/comfydb/README.md

 string.
 ComfyDB passes everything you save through a JSON filter, ensuring that when put data in, you will get it back in the correct data-type.

-**ComfyDB is supported in all major browsers**, including Safari 4, Firefox 3.5 and IE8.
+**ComfyDB is supported in all major browsers**, including Safari 4, Chrome, Firefox 3.5 and IE8.
 If a browser supports localStorage, it can run ComfyDB.

 ## Simple examples: ##